Dundry Learning Powers

 Dundry Learning Powers, or DLPs, are those lifelong skills that children will need throughout their school life, the skills that will help them learn and be successful learners.

-This year, we have introduced 5 animals to represent these skills, and through explicit teaching, we give the children the opportunity to practise and apply these skills.
-As these are new to our children we will focus on a Learning Power per term, helping our children to become better learners.
+We have 5 animals to represent these skills, and through explicit teaching, we give the children the opportunity to practise and apply these skills.
+These were introduced to our children over 2021-22 and are already helping our children to become better learners.

 Meet our DLP animals and the powers they have: